bkarstaedt/mars-rover-challenge/README.md

 - A README with clear instructions on how to use your program.
 Also include a brief description of the design decisions made in your program as well as how you have ensured your code’s correctness.
 - The input to your program (as described above) as well as any additional inputs.

-# first Ideas
+# Design Decisions

+- for high cohesion slice the requirements into functional packages
-- Import the HQ commands via an `Importer` class
+  - import the HQ commands via an `Importer` class
-- Model the cartesian grid via a `Zone` class
+  - model the cartesian grid via a `Zone` class
-- Model the rover via a `Rover` class
+  - model the rover via a `Rover` class
-- Nice to have: visualization of the zone and rover moving around
+- for loose coupling between classes make use of observer pattern
+  - publish information about the rover's status to all subscribers
+- miscellaneous
+  - keep methods small
+  - use expressive naming for methods and variables
+  - fail early
+  - make it run, make it right, make it fast
+  - avoid "magic numbers" - give them a name
+  - try to keep it understandable
+  - separate visualization from business logic

+# Usage

+First run the mandatory `bundle install` in the root directory.

+To run the rover app:

+    ./main.rb

+This will use the `example.data` file as input by default.
+If you want to provide your own file add it as the first argument:

+    ./main.rb rover.data